Kuibisia

 Kuibisia glabra is a sac-like and polyp-like solitary Ediacaran organism.
-The fossil of Kuibisia was dated to be around 610–640 million years old and was found in a pteridinium deposit at Aar Farm in Namibia, South Africa.
+The fossil of Kuibisia was dated to be around 550 - 548 million years old and was found in a pteridinium deposit at Aar Farm in Namibia, South Africa.

-Taxonomy
+Discovery and naming

+The holotype fossil of Kuibisia was found from the Aar Farm, Kuibis Quartzite, Nama Group in Namibia, and described in 1985.

-The name “Kuibisia” comes from the Kuibis quartzite, derived from Kuibis in Nimbia, where the Ausiidae occur.
-“Glabra” comes from the Latin word meaning “smooth”, after the organism’s surface.
+The generic name Kuibisia comes from the place name "Kuibis Subgroup", where the fossils were found.
+The specific name Glabra derives directly from the Latin word "glabra", to mean “smooth”, after the appearance of the organisms surface.